top of page

 Step 5: Tailor everything.

+Now—and only now—start applying.
 Update your resume.
 Refine your LinkedIn.
 Set up job alerts that actually match your goals.

 Because 5 thoughtful applications > 100 generic ones.
 Every time.

+You don’t need to outwork the system.
+You need to outsmart it.
 And being strategic isn’t about settling.
 It’s about taking back control—one aligned application at a time.

 If you’re serious about standing out, I can help you: